a-ignatov-parc/tvdml/README.md

 Because TVML and TVJS are not your normal browser they have some limitations.
 And to be able to work with them as best as possible react's tvml renderer have some quirks:

-1. To set `class` attribute just use `class` prop.
-There is no `className`.
 1. Attribute names should be written in props as they are written in [docs](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TVJSAttributes.html).
+There is no `className` to set `class` attribute.
 1. Events are normal DOM events provided by TVML.

 Everythin else should be as you expected.